walles/riff/README.md

   still show the comma in reverse video though.
 Do this when:
     * One line is replaced by many
     * The diff contains only additions
+* When special highighting an expansion, highlight the added parts in green reverse, rather than black reverse.
+Testcase: `git show 7ea6877`